Mostafayouni/lab2/README.md

 bash

+#run a test

+echo "This is a test" | mail -s "Test" your_email@gmail.com

 sudo chmod +x lab2.sh

 sudo ./lab2.sh

 Test Email Server: Test the email functionality by sending a test email using the mail command.

-bash

-    echo "This is a test" | mail -s "Test" your_email@gmail.com

 Output